 Denali National Park is a top destination for those eager to explore Alaska’s unique landscape and remote wilderness.
-And Denali Park Road is the only road through the park, allowing visitors to access the six-million acres of taiga forests, alpine tundras, and glaciers, and North America’s highest peak.
+But there is only one road to access the six-million acres of taiga forests, alpine tundras, and glaciers, and North America’s highest peak.
 That one road is a 91-mile stretch called Denali Park Road.

 Anyone can drive the first 15 miles of Denali Park Road.
 Most people will be stopped at Savage River Check Station, unless they’re on a tour bus.
 But for four days each year, a select group of people are granted the coveted access to venture deeper into the park on their own.